You are here:

 Downtown Denver maps

-This page features a wide variety of amazing interactive maps and includes detailed information on hotels, restaurants and parking
+This Web site features a wide variety of amazing interactive maps and includes detailed information on hotels, restaurants and parking

 Denver.com's list of restaurants in Lower Downtown

 Note: any location listed as "Lower Downtown" ("LoDo") locations is within five blocks of the Region 8 office.

 EPA's Region 8 office in Denver works to protect human health and the environment in Colorado, Montana, North Dakota, South Dakota, Utah, Wyoming and 27 sovereign tribal nations.
 We share this challenging work with many partners – state, local and tribal governments, businesses, non-governmental organizations, communities and individuals.

 EPA Region 8 is unique.
 Our states encompass the heart of the American West, including much of the Rocky Mountains, Great Plains and Colorado Plateau.
 Over two-thirds of our roughly 10 million people live in two distinct bands of urban development – Colorado's Front Range and Utah's Wasatch Front.
 The Region is also home to some of the most rural counties in the nation.
 Characterized by vast open spaces– mountains, plains, canyons and deserts – and small, concentrated population centers, these areas still maintain some of the wild, frontier character that many associate with the West.
 They also contain many of our nation's most recognizable landscapes, including Yellowstone, Glacier, Rocky Mountain, Badlands, Zion, and dozens more national parks and monuments, millions of acres of forests, and even more range, farm and grassland.